port-labs/port-docs/docs/platform-overview/platform-overview.md

 ## The Users page

 In Port, we have a dedicated page to manage all users using the system.
-This page shows a list of all users, including their group belonging.
+This page shows a list of all users, including their group membership.

 ![Main Users Page](../../static/img/platform-overview/UsersPageExample.png)